governance-foundation/governance.foundation/docusaurus/docs/knowledgeontology/model-service.md

 ## Why this matters for ontology

 The service domain is one of the clearest places where first-class relationships matter.
+A compact TOC like the one on this page reinforces that quickly: even at a glance, service semantics seem to need entities, members, typed relationships, and structured attributes rather than one flat service register.
 A mature ontology will likely need to treat things such as provider-consumer relations, commitments, agreements, obligations, and support dependencies as more than simple lines between boxes.

 It also needs to distinguish clearly between: